-This post is a follow-up to the recent article 5 Reasons Why Your Stock Won’t Gel.
+This post on making stock using the concept of cumulative time is a follow-up to the article 5 Reasons Why Your Stock Won’t Gel.
 In the comments section of that post, several people expressed concern about leaving a simmering stockpot on the stove for the number of hours required to ensure a quality, gelatinous end result.

 One gal mentioned that her husband was a firefighter and that leaving a stockpot simmering overnight or while they were out of the house was completely out of the question.

 If leaving a stockpot on the stove on low heat, continuously simmering for anywhere from 6-50 hours depending on the type of stock is in any way a concern, you have a couple of options.Option number one is to make fish stock.
 Fish stock is very fast and you can make a quick gallon of it in only 4 hours.
 Alternatively, you can make bonito broth which takes only a few minutes.

 Option number two is to use the Cumulative Time approach for making stock.
 Monica Corrado, MA CNC and author of the blog Simply Being Well introduced me to this concept recently when I sat in on one of her amazing cooking classes at the Fourfold Path to Healing Conference in Baltimore.

 The Cumulative Time approach for making stock simply means that the required simmering time for a particular type of stock can either be continuous or broken up into sections that equal the total required duration when added together.

 The catch is that each time you start to heat the stock again, you must bring it to a boil, skim the foam, and lower to a simmer.
 You can’t just bring it to a quick simmer after it’s been off the heat for awhile.

 Making Stock: What to Do When the Heat is Turned Off